idatum/lab5rm/README.md

                              Name of radio image file.

 ### Example
-From the CHIRP UI, Radio/Query Source/RepeaterBook, download repeaters in your area and save to a CSV file.
+From the CHIRP UI, `Radio/Query Source/RepeaterBook`, download repeaters in your area and save to a CSV file.
 Then run:

     python replace.py --csv localrepeaters.csv --serial /dev/cuaU0

-This downloads the radio image (unless existing image file specified) and replaces the memory with the CSV file.
+This downloads a temporary radio image (unless existing image file specified) and replaces the memory with the CSV file.